-Photon-energy dependent ARPES measurements confirm the presence of a linearly-dispersive three-dimensional hole pocket around $\Gamma$.
-The sample was cleaved exposing the (100) surface.
-Assuming a 10 eV inner potential, at 140 eV photon energy the momentum probed along the c axis corresponds to $k_z\sim 4.5\times2\pi/c$ ($\pi/c=\Gamma-H$).
-One should note that, as a consequence of the body-centered cubic structure, the $\Gamma$ points from adjacent surface-projected BZs are characterized by a $\pi/c$ offset in $k_z$.
-For this reason, hole-like FS pockets can be observed in Fig. 2(a) only around the $\Gamma$ points of the 2nd BZ.
-Furthermore, due to matrix element effects, using linear horizontal polarization (p) the 2nd BZ hole pockets can be detected only along the $k_x=0 \AA^{-1}$ line while, with linear vertical polarization (s), those same pockets are observed exclusively along the $k_y=0 \AA^{-1}$ line (Suppl.
-Mat.).
-The ARPES band mapping along $k_x$, $k_y$ and $k_z$ directions is presented in Fig. 2(b).
+The resultant ARPES band mapping along $k_x$, $k_y$ and $k_z$ directions is presented in Fig. 3(b).
 As a consequence of matrix elements effects and to maximize the photoemission intensity from the hole pocket, these three cuts have been acquired in different regions of momentum space using different photon energies and incident polarizations.
-The left-hand side and central panels of Fig. 2(b) present the band mapping along the $k_x$ and $k_y$ directions [yellow and white dashed lines in (a), respectively].
-By fitting the momentum distribution curves in the left panel, we estimate a Fermi velocity of $0.6(\pm0.2)\times10^6$ m/s ($4\pm1.2 eV \AA$).
-Finally, in order to verify the three-dimensional nature of the detected pocket, we performed a photon-energy scan.
-The right panel in Fig. 2(b) displays how the photoemission intensity at $(k_x, k_y)=(-0.57 \AA^{-1}, 0 \AA^{-1})$, slightly off the $\Gamma$ point [orange circle in (a)], changes as the function of the probed $k_z$, and qualitatively defines a cone-like dispersion.
-Thus this hole pocket exhibits an almost isotropic three-dimensional dispersion, in good agreement with band structure calculations for this compound and at variance with what is instead observed for Cd$_2$As$_3$, where the Fermi velocity is markedly anisotropic.\cite{Liu2014}.
+The left-hand side and central panels of Fig. 3(b) present the band mapping along the $k_x$ and $k_y$ directions (yellow and white dashed lines in (a), respectively).
+By fitting the momentum distribution curves in the left panel, we estimate a Fermi velocity of $(0.6 \pm 0.2)\times10^6$ m/s ($4\pm1.2$~eV \AA).
+In order to verify the three-dimensional nature of the detected pocket, photon-energy scans were performed to probe the $k_z$ dependence.
+As shown in Fig. 3(b) right panel, the photoemission intensity at $(k_x, k_y)=(-0.57$~\AA$^{-1}, 0$~\AA$^{-1})$ (slightly off the $\Gamma$ point) changes as a function of energy, qualitatively defining a nearly isotropic three-dimensional cone-like dispersion for the hole pocket.
+This is in good agreement with band structure calculations, and for comparison is in contrast to observations of Cd$_2$As$_3$, where the Fermi velocity is markedly anisotropic~\cite{Liu2014}.
 Furthermore, the field angular dependence of the frequency of quantum oscillations in RhSb$_3$ crystal (shown in Fig. S4 of Supplementary Materials) exhibits very little variation with field angle orientation, confirming the case for a nearly spherical bulk three-dimensional Fermi pocket.